-Objective: The objective of the sub-fund is to offer you exposure to equity securities of eurozone companies.
-This is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
-The sub-fund promotes environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
+Objective: The objective of the sub-fund is to offer you exposure to equity securities of European companies with a higher dividend yield compared to the market average.
+It is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
+The sub-fund does not aim for sustainable investment but promotes environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
 It does not have a sustainable investment objective.
-Investment policy: The sub-fund mainly invests (without any sector restrictions) in shares and/or other equity securities of companies which have their registered office and/or a significant part of their assets, activities, profit centres or decision-making centres in a eurozone EU Member State.
-The sub-fund applies binding investment restrictions to (a) companies that do not comply with Global Standards, (b) companies involved in controversial activities, and (c) companies involved in controversies of maximum severity.
+Investment policy: The sub-fund invests minimum 50% of its net assets (without any sectorial restriction) in shares and/or other equity securities of companies which have their registered office and/or a significant part of their assets, activities, profit centres or decision-making centres in a European country and which generate a dividend yield or an expected dividend yield higher than the market average (represented by the MSCI Europe (a free float-adjusted market capitalization weighted index designed to measure the equity market performance of the developed markets in Europe)).
+The sub- fund applies binding investment restrictions to (a) companies that do not comply with Global Standards, (b) companies involved in controversial activities, and (c) companies involved in controversies of maximum severity.
 More information on the product can be found on the website www.dpamfunds.com.
-Benchmark: MSCI EMU Net Return.
+Benchmark: MSCI Europe Net Return.
 Use of the benchmark: The benchmark is used to compare performance.
-The selection and weighting of the assets in the sub-fund's portfolio may differ significantly from the composition of the benchmark.
-The benchmark is not aligned with the promotion of the environmental and social characteristics of the sub-fund.
-The investment policy is in line with the text in the KID.
+The selection and weighting of the assets in the subfund's portfolio may differ significantly from the composition of the benchmark.
+The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.